istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 With this model, one egress gateway is in charge of exactly one upstream service.

-Although the `IstioOperator` spec allows you to deploy multiple egress gateways, the manifest can become unmanageable:
+Although the Operator spec allows you to deploy multiple egress gateways, the manifest can become unmanageable:

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha1